-- 2. All the East European countries apparently continue to enjoy a satisfactory rate of economic growth.
-Even if the official figures of national incomes are deflated so as to make allowance for some exaggeration, there remains a constant upward trend in economic output which, on the face of it, compares favourably with the ups and downs of the market economies. - 3.
-It must be borne in mind, however, that from some points of view the composition of this output is not very satisfactory.
+2. Ostensibly, all the East European countries continue to enjoy a satisfactory rate of economic growth.
+Even if the official figures of national incomes are deflated so as to make allowance for some exaggeration, there remains a constant upward trend in economic output which, on the face of it, compares favourably with the ups and downs of the market economies.

+3. It must be borne in mind, however, that from some points of view the composition of this output may not be very satisfactory.
 Planners organize production and development according to the politically motivated preferences of the Party and bureaucracy, the mechanism for registering consumer demand having been eliminated.
-The priority for capital goods was treated as an ideological principle of these regimes; in practice it gave rise to situations where, as has been admitted by the Party in Poland, production was for production's sake. - 4.
-Under pressure of events, however, the authorities in the centrally controlled economies are having to pay more attention to the wants of the people: labour is getting more scarce and must, therefore, be utilised more effectively.
-Material incentives have to be made available which means that more consumer goods have to be produced.
-This factor emerged in the mid-fifties, became quite clear in Poland at Christmas 1970 and must now form part of the calculations of all planners. - 5.
+The priority for capital goods was treated as an ideological principle of these régimes; in practice it gave rise to situations where, as has been admitted by the Party in Poland, production was for production's sake.

+4. As time goes by, however, the authorities in the centrally controlled economies are having to pay more attention to the wants of the people: labour is getting more scarce and political sanctions against workers are no longer practicable so that material incentives have to be made available, which means that more consumer goods have to be produced.
+This factor emerged in the mid-fifties, became quite clear in Poland at Christmas 1970 and must now form part of the calculations of all planners.
 This constitutes a limitation to their discretion.
-It means that investment should decline relative to consumption and that more of the capital available must be invested in the consumer sector and less in the capital sector.
+It means that investment should decline relative to consumption and that more of the capital available must be invested in the consumer sector and less in the capital (and defence) sector.